Becavalier/rust-by-example-cases/README.md

 # rust-by-example-cases
 All the cases are from the online book "Rust By Example".
-Maybe add other cases in the futures.
+Maybe add other cases in the future.